galaxyproject/training-material/topics/computational-chemistry/tutorials/covid19-docking/tutorial.md

 >
 {: .hands_on}

-## Generate active site definition
+## Generate Frankenstein ligand

 For docking with rDock, a file needs to be created defining the active site.
-This is done using the **rbcavity** {% icon tool %} tool, which requires the receptor in MOL2 format as input as well as a single reference ligand in Mol/SDF format.
-We use the 'Frankenstein ligand' as the reference.
+This requires two input files - one for the protein and one for the ligand.
+We want an active site generation that takes into account the features of all 17 fragments, and therefore need to generate a 'Frankenstein ligand' which possesses the properties of all the fragments.
+A very simple Galaxy tool is available for this.

 > ### {% icon question %} Questions
 >